davidfrantz/force/docs/source/howto/qai.rst

 Quality bits in FORCE
 ---------------------

-In FORCE, the quality bits are found in the Quality Assurance Information *QAI* product, which is an integral part of each Level 2 dataset, and is alway present next to the reflectance images (``BOA`` or ``TOA``).
+In FORCE, the quality bits are found in the Quality Assurance Information *QAI* product, which is an integral part of each Level 2 dataset, and is always present next to the reflectance images (``BOA`` or ``TOA``).

 When generating Best Available Pixel *BAP* composites (Level 3), the bit flags of the selected observation are stored in the first band of the composite information (``INF``) product.
 Currently FORCE implements a 16bit QAI layer with 12 quality bits, some of them as double-bit words: